JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 let myMock = mock(MyClass.self)
 ```

-We want to assign the mock to a variable, in most cases, so that we can verify if a function it contains was or will be called.
+We want to assign the mock to a variable, in most cases, so that we can verify if a function it contains was, or will be, called.

 <br/>
 <br/>